 The Company's risk management function is to identify and evaluating the major risks facing the Company and to facilitate the implementation of the risk management system.
-Mr Steven Mason undertook this role with the approval of the Board until the 20th November 2019 when he tendered his resignation.
-A proposal was submitted to the regulator by the Company for Ms Simona Ferro to undertake this role in his stead.
-In making this proposal, the Board has considered the skills required and are satisfied that Ms Ferro has the requisite skills to undertake this role.
+Ms Simona Ferro undertakes this role with the approval of the Board, who have considered the skills required, are satisfied that Ms Ferro has the requisite skills to undertake this role.